LED Grow Lights and Eye Safety: What You Need to Know

 Blue Light Exposure

-However, blue light is also known to be harmful to human eyes, particularly with prolonged exposure.
-Blue light can penetrate deeply into the eye, reaching the retina.
+Blue light promotes vegetative growth in plants.
+However, blue light is also known to be harmful to human eyes with prolonged exposure.
+It can penetrate deeply into the eye, reaching the retina.

 Eye Strain and Fatigue